Common long-term side effects of chemotherapy include early menopause and weight gain. Rare side effects include heart problems and leukemia.

 Early menopause and fertility

-If you were hoping to have a child after breast cancer treatment, early menopause can be especially disheartening.
+If you were hoping to have a child after breast cancer treatment, early menopause can be especially difficult.
 However, there are procedures that may allow you to have children after treatment.
 Speak to a fertility specialist before starting treatment to understand your options.

 The most common procedure for preserving fertility involves storing embryos before chemotherapy begins.
 In this procedure, some of your eggs are collected and fertilized by sperm from a spouse, partner or donor.